 You do not need to select a primary care physician and you do not need to get written referrals to see a contracted specialist for medical services.
 The provider must be participating for services to be covered.
 You need to call Customer Service at 877-835-9861 to obtain authorization for some services.
-Prior authorization for Prosthetic devices or durable medical equipment is required when the item costs more than \$1,000 or for Growth Hormone Therapy (GHT).
-Please refer to prior approval in this section for more information.
+Prior authorization for Prosthetic devices or durable medical equipment is required when the item costs more than \$1,000 or for some therapies, radiology and procedures.
+Please refer to prior approval in this section for more information or call customer service at 877-835-9861.
 The Plan will provide benefits for covered services only when the services are medically necessary to prevent, diagnose or treat your illness or condition.

-Primary care
+· Primary care